bhaller/SimHumanity/README.md

 # SimHumanity
-SLiM scripts for full-human-genome evolutionary simulations
+_SLiM scripts for full-human-genome evolutionary simulations_

+---

+This repository contains scripts and data associated with the publication XXXXX.